TrevorDrivenDevelopment/homepage/README.md

 ### Code Style
 - TypeScript is enforced across the monorepo
-- ESLint configuration via `@rsbuild/eslint-config/react`
+- ESLint configuration for SolidJS with TypeScript
 - Prettier for code formatting
 - Husky for git hooks (if configured)